Find out how to apply for a cut in junction, how to find an existing junction and how to report a lost one.

 How to find the sewer connection point

-When we process an application for a sewer conversion, we provide copies of a plan of the sewer (called an e-plan) to help locate the sewer connection point.
+When we process an application for a sewer conversion, we provide copies of a plan of the sewer to help locate the sewer connection point.
 To prevent damage it is important that the location and depth of the sewer connection point is confirmed before starting work (in particular if the connection is long or 'in and up').
-Measurements are provided on the e-plan.
+Measurements are provided on plan.

 Providing as constructed information for a new cut in junction